Literally the last time they didn’t mess it up

 BUT THIS IS A BETTER MOVIE: Big Wednesday

-A far less preachy and po-faced take on friendship and the Vietnam war can be found in the surfing drama Big Wednesday.
-Other great movies from 1978 include Jaws 2, Animal House, and The Stud starring Joan Collins.
+A far less preachy and po-faced meditation on friendship and the Vietnam war can be found in the not-even-nominated surfing drama Big Wednesday.
+Other great movies from 78 include Jaws 2, and The Stud starring Joan Collins.

 BEST PICTURE WAS: Kramer vs Kramer